RealWorga/gpu_server_hogger/README.md

 ```bash
 ./stop_hogging.sh
 ```
+- Note: The log file is appended to, so remove the file if you need a fresh log.

 ## Configurations
 Modify the first-hand parameters in `gpu_hogging.py` to configure parameters such as allocation ratio and reserved memory.